getnamingo/registry/README.md

 ## Get Involved

-**Namingo** version 1.0.0 is now complete, thanks to our dedicated community.
+**Namingo** is now complete, thanks to our dedicated community.
 The journey doesn't end here, and we invite volunteers to help us continue testing and improving Namingo.

 Namingo is compatible with Ubuntu 22.04/24.04 LTS and Debian 12, supporting MariaDB/MySQL databases.
 We are also seeking testers for new operating systems and database setups, including AlmaLinux, Alpine Linux, FreeBSD 14, and Windows, with both MariaDB/MySQL and PostgreSQL options.